 What Every Teacher Should Know About Autism

-In the United States, Autism Spectrum Disorder (ASD) is one of the fastest-growing developmental disorders.
-ASD is more common than cancer, diabetes, and AIDS combined in children.
-In the United States, one out of every 44 children has autism.
-Autism affects more deaf people than it does hearing people.
+Autism Spectrum Disorder (ASD) is one of the most rapidly growing developmental disorders in the United States.
+ASD is more common in children than cancer, diabetes, and AIDS combined.
+Autism affects one out of every 44 children in the United States.
+Autism affects deaf people more than hearing people.

-ASD is diagnosed about 5 times more frequently in boys than in girls.
-Because autistic behavior in girls frequently differs from the norm of autistic behavior, some clinicians often overlook it.
+Boys are diagnosed with ASD approximately five times more frequently than girls.
+Because autistic behavior in girls frequently differs from the norm, some clinicians frequently overlook it.

 What is Autism Spectrum Disorder?